 If you want to keep plantain on hand through the winter months, harvest these weeds and then you can either dry them out, OR place them in ice cube trays for individual use!
 I did this last year and it came in handy, seriously!

 To dry, you can lay them out in baskets for 1-3 days, and then keep them in an air tight container for loose-leaf tea.
-If you want a ready-made poultice, simply run them in your food processor and freeze in ice cube trays (see video below for further instruction).
+If you want a ready-made poultice, simply run them in your food processor and freeze in ice cube trays.
 Just make sure you label them so you know what you’re looking at!

 Save Time.
 Eat Healthy.
 Be Smart.